syncfusion-content/flutter-docs/Flutter/barcode/how-to.md

 documentation: ug
 ---

-# How to add Syncfusion Barcode Generator Widget in FlutterFlow framework?
+# How to add Syncfusion Barcode Widget in FlutterFlow framework?

 ## Overview of FlutterFlow